Prosecutor: Directors of public prosecutions

 In most Commonwealth Nations, the head of the prosecuting authority is known as the director of public prosecutions (DPP) and is appointed, not elected.
 A DPP may be subject to varying degrees of control by the attorney general, a formal written directive which must be published.

 In Australia, the Offices of the Director of Public Prosecutions institute prosecutions for indictable offences on behalf of the Crown.
 At least in the case of very serious matters, the DPP will be asked by the police, during the investigation, to advise them on the sufficiency of evidence and may well be asked to prepare an application to the relevant court for search, listening device or telecommunications interception warrants.

 More recent constitutions, such as South Africa's, guarantee the independence and impartiality of the DPP.

 Common law jurisdictions

 Australia

 Prosecutors in Australia come in a few distinct species.
-Prosecutors of minor criminal cases in lower courts are police sergeants with a traineeship in prosecution and advocacy lasting approximately one year in duration, although they may hold law degrees.
-Crown Prosecutors are always lawyers and typically barristers, and they represent the state or Commonwealth in serious criminal cases in higher courts, County Court and above.
-Aside from police prosecutors and Crown prosecutors, government agencies have the authority to appoint non-lawyers to prosecute on their behalf, such as the RSPCA Inspectors.
+Prosecutors of criminal cases in lower courts are sometimes police officers with a traineeship in prosecution and advocacy; admitted lawyers may also be appointed.
+Crown Prosecutors are always lawyers and typically barristers, and they represent the state or Commonwealth in criminal proceedings in higher courts, such as the County or District Courts, or Supreme Court.
+Aside from police prosecutors and Crown prosecutors, government agencies have the authority to appoint non-lawyers to prosecute on their behalf, such as RSPCA Inspectors.